 - Add the remaining ingredients (including remaining 1 tsp salt and pepper) and stir to combine.

 - Place the lamb shanks into the pot.

 - Bring back up to simmer, cover, then transfer to the oven for 2 hours. (about 1 hour in you can scrape down all the yummy goodness that is sticking to the inside of the pot)

 - Turn the lamb shanks, cover, then return to the oven for another 30 minutes or more if needed.
 The lamb should be very tender, the exposed surface above the liquid should be browned and the sauce should be reduced down to about 1/2 of the original amount. (so cooking about 2½-3 hours in total)

 - Carefully transfer the lamb to a serving plate and pick out the thyme sprigs and bay leaves.

 - Optional: Use a stick blender to puree the sauce to make it smooth and thick.
 If your veggies are cut fine enough you won’t need to do this step

 Serve the lamb shanks on mashed potato, polenta or cauliflower puree with lots of sauce!

-LEFTOVERS: Shred the leftover lamb.
+LEFTOVERS: Remove meat from bone and shred the lamb.
 Add a jar of Due Cellucci traditional sauce to the leftover lamb and sauce.
 Heat and serve over your favorite pasta.